2022 Interior Design Trends | New Colours, Patterns, and Textures

 1. Gray-Greens & Soft Greens

-Gray green is one of the most popular and versatile interior design trends of 2022; almost every major paint company is showing off a green-gray or grayish green paint colour in their 2022 palette.
+Gray green is one of the most popular and versatile interior design trends of 2021 and 2022; almost every major paint company is showing off a green-gray or grayish green paint colour in their 2022 palette.

 Nature inspired gray-greens are soft, relaxing, and soothing tones that remind us of plants and botanicals and help us to relieve stress.